Alice in Black and White by Robin Rice

 Prevailing Winds

 LFL’s tenth original play, Prevailing Winds, is focused on environmental issues in relation to Rubbertown and its surrounding communities, as well as how race and class have played into the Louisville community’s dialogue and action around these issues.
-They interviewed community members of this area of Jefferson County, together with industry representatives, environmentalists and activists, […]
+We interviewed community members of this area of Jefferson County, together with industry representatives, environmentalists and activists, […]

 Continue reading